kirillkovalenko/nssm/README.txt

 behaviour of srvany.
 The Windows Services console would show the service as still running even though the application has exited.

-If the value data is "Exit" NSSM will exit.
+If the value data is "Exit" NSSM will exit gracefully.
 The Windows Services console would show the service as stopped.
 If you wish to provide finer-grained control over service recovery you should use this code and edit the failure action manually.
+Please note that Windows versions prior to Vista will not consider such an exit to be a failure.
+On older versions of Windows you should use "Suicide" instead.

+If the value data is "Suicide" NSSM will simulate a crash and exit without informing the service manager.
+This option should only be used for pre-Vista systems where you wish to apply a service recovery action.

 Removing services using the GUI